 Big Tech hiring is not a chain of random interviews.
-It is a signal-collection system built to find strong engineers while limiting the cost of a bad decision.
+It is a decision system built to find strong engineers while limiting the cost of a bad hire.

-The chapter explains which qualities companies are actually trying to measure, why calibration, bar-raising, and independent evidence matter, and why a good hiring loop looks more like decision architecture than a list of interview questions.
+The chapter explains which qualities companies are actually trying to measure, why calibration, independent evidence, and dedicated gatekeepers matter, and why a strong hiring process looks more like decision architecture than a list of interview questions.

 For candidates, this is useful because it clarifies why loops measure more than stack knowledge: they are also looking for judgment, communication, autonomy, and the ability to grow beyond one immediate team need.